premsachade/Credit-Card-Transaction-using-Face-Recognition/README.md

 ### **System Administrator Page**

 * The system administrator, as any other user, must enter his or her name and PIN on the same input screen.
+* Currently the system administrator can only login by using four digit PIN, the face option for Administrator is not used for security concerns.
 * The system administrator should perform only system transactions (he or she has no personal account).
 * Once access has been authorized, a special menu is displayed.
 * This menu offers the following options: